mynl/aggregate/doc/2_user_guides/2_x_exposure.rst

        1000 loss
        1000 premium at 0.7 lr

-When using the ``agg`` language this choice presents no ambiguity.
+This choice presents no ambiguity when using DecL.
 But if you create the object directly, the input arguments could conflict.
 Here is the order in which the exposure arguments are used: